vitalif/vitastor/README.md

 Vitastor supports QEMU, NBD, NFS protocols, OpenStack, OpenNebula, Proxmox, Kubernetes drivers.
 More drivers may be created easily.

-Read more details below in the documentation.
+Read more details in the documentation.
+You can start from here: [Quick Start](docs/intro/quickstart.en.md).

 ## Talks and presentations